 Surrounded by the United States, Mexico, and Central and South America, the Caribbean region has a beautiful climate, rich culture and heritage, and is one of the world’s finest biodiversity hotspots.
-The region is home to many developed countries and boasts excellent healthcare and educational infrastructure.
-In this article, we will take you through the most developed countries in the Caribbean.
+The region is renowned for its pristine beaches, vibrant cultures, and tropical paradise allure, and is also home to some of the world’s wealthiest nations that boast excellent healthcare and educational infrastructure.

 Which Caribbean island has the highest standard of living?

 The Human Development Report of the United Nations Development Program (UNDP) takes into account numerous factors like life expectancy at birth, years of schooling, gross national income per capita, and more.
-Cuba has ranked 44th in the world, leaving behind other Caribbean countries to become the only Caribbean nation under the “very high human development” category of countries.
+The Bahamas ranked 55th in the world in the Human Development Report 2021/2022, followed closely by Trinidad and Tobago in 57th position, making them the only Caribbean nations to fall under the “very high human development” category of countries.

-After Cuba, the Bahamas ranked 51st in the world based on human development.
-Other countries in the region were all recognized under the “high human development” category, excluding Guyana and Haiti, which fell under the “medium human development” category.
+The rest of the countries in the Caribbean, such as Grenada, Antigua and Barbuda, and Cuba, were all recognized under the “high human development” category, excluding Haiti, which fell under the “low human development” category.

-In addition, Trinidad and Tobago is among the most developed nations in the Caribbean and has the second-highest per capita income in the area.
+In addition, Trinidad and Tobago is among the most developed nations in the Caribbean and has one of the highest per capita incomes in Latin America and the Caribbean.

-Which Caribbean islands have the highest HDI (Human Development Index)?
+Which Caribbean island has the highest Human Development Index (HDI)?

 If you are planning to relocate to the Caribbean, you should read our article: Caribbean Citizenship by Investment Comparison Guide